JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 If your application does use many-to-many relationships, the document model becomes less appealing.

-For highly connected data, the document model is awkward, the relational model is acceptable, and graph models are the most natual.
+For highly connected data, the document model is awkward, the relational model is acceptable, and graph models are the most natural.

 **Schema flexibility in the document model**

 Most document databases, xml and json support in relational databases do not enforce schema or optional.
 Document databases are sometimes called schemaless, but that is misleading.
 There is an implicit schema not enforced by the database.
 A more accurate term is schema-on-read, in contrast with schema-on-write (traditional approach with relational databases).

-Schema-on-read is similar to dynamic (runtime) type checking in programming lan‐ guages, whereas schema-on-write is similar to static (compile-time) type checking.
+Schema-on-read is similar to dynamic (runtime) type checking in programming languages, whereas schema-on-write is similar to static (compile-time) type checking.
 Just as the advocates of static and dynamic type checking have big debates about their relative merits [22], enforcement of schemas in database is a contentious topic, and in general there’s no right or wrong answer.

 The difference between the approaches is particularly noticeable in situations where an application wants to change the format of its data.
 The schema-on-read approach is advantageous if the items in the collection don’t all have the same structure for some reason (i.e., the data is heterogeneous)—for example, because: